-I went downtown around 7 A.M. to get some coffee and start my work day.
-But just before arriving at the coffee shop, I notice a disheveled man standing beneath the hood of a closed restaurant.
-As I get closer I realize that he’s no more than a teenager.
-He has on a black backpack, a messy t-shirt, and faded jeans that barely fit his large frame.
-I get the impression that he hasn’t showered for some time judging from his dark greasy hair.
+I went downtown around 7 A.M. to work at a coffee shop.
+Just before arriving I noticed a disheveled man standing beneath the hood of a closed restaurant.
+As I got closer I realized that he was a teenager.
+He had on a black backpack, a messy t-shirt, and faded jeans that barely fit his large frame.
+I got the impression that he hadn’t showered in awhile based on his greasy hair.

-Just another homeless guy, I think.
-I turn my gaze toward the coffee shop a few steps beyond him and walk.
+Just another homeless guy, I thought.
+I turned my gaze toward the coffee shop a few steps beyond him and walked on.

 “Ok.
 Sorry to bother you.
 Have a nice night then.
 I mean, day.”